patrikduch/brainsoft-be-task/README.md

     <li>Mutation to mark/unmark pokemon as favorite</li>
 <ul>

-Test are important and if time allows it, we'd like to see some test coverage
+<i>Test are important and if time allows it, we'd like to see some test coverage.</i>